AntonisGkortzis/islander/guide.md

   * Fish-mongers Night: End of July, Alonnisos holds the fishmongers night, a local celebration of the bounty of the sea.
 Locally caught fish are grilled on charcoal fires and plenty of wine.
 An unforgettable night of flavours and local hospitality.

   * Cheese Pie Night: In July, Alonnisos' local women demonstrate the art of hand made pastry and prepare cheese pies for everyone attending.
 Alonnisos has a long history of making mouth watering pies.
-Enjoy a piece with local wine while local dance groups enterntain.
+Enjoy a piece with local wine while local dance groups entertain.

 ### <a name="skiathos"></a>Skiathos
 * [Discover Skiathos](#discoverSkiathos)